HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

   )
 }}

-The top 15 most popular third parties are shown above and for what percentage of resources they block the initial render of the page.
+The top 15 most popular third parties are shown above along with the percentage of resources they block on the initial render of the page.

-On the whole this is a positive story—most do not block rendering, and those that do are for common libraries associated with layout (e.g. bootstrap) or fonts that perhaps should block initial render (<a hreflang="en" href="https://twitter.com/tunetheweb/status/1364278446311043073">I personally don't agree that using `font-display: swap` or `optional` is a good thing</a>).
+On the whole this is a positive story; most do not block rendering, and those that do are for common libraries associated with layout (e.g. bootstrap) or fonts that perhaps should block initial render (<a hreflang="en" href="https://twitter.com/tunetheweb/status/1364278446311043073">this author doesn't agree that using `font-display: swap` or `optional` is a good thing</a>).

-Often third-party embeds advise using `async` or `defer` with the specific aim of avoiding being render-blocking, and it looks like this might be the case for many of them.
+Often third-party embeds advise using `async` or `defer` to avoid blocking rendering, and it looks like this might be the case for many of them.

 #### Popular third parties and their impact on main thread

-Lighthouse has a <a hreflang="en" href="https://web.dev/third-party-summary/">Reduce the impact of third-party code</a> audit lists the main-thread times of all third-party resources.
+Lighthouse has a <a hreflang="en" href="https://web.dev/third-party-summary/">Reduce the impact of third-party code</a> audit that lists the main-thread times of all third-party resources.
 So how long do the most popular ones block the main thread for?

 {{ figure_markup(
   image="third-parties-popular-third-parties-main-thread-blocking-time.png",
-  caption="Top 15 third parties median main-thread blocking time.", description="Bar chart showing median main-thread blocking times on mobile for the most popular third parties.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkT-CF5-NB7Oatd6XZq_08EoMGfiygKZtW4OwVivaaW3cIlt3ZcWNBtOdNePD_nKzkvb2nMlhWOX6g/pubchart?oid=973901251&format=interactive", sheets_gid="329121076",
+  caption="Top 15 third parties' median main-thread blocking time.", description="Bar chart showing median main-thread blocking times on mobile for the most popular third parties.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkT-CF5-NB7Oatd6XZq_08EoMGfiygKZtW4OwVivaaW3cIlt3ZcWNBtOdNePD_nKzkvb2nMlhWOX6g/pubchart?oid=973901251&format=interactive", sheets_gid="329121076",